Robert J. McGorrin, Head

 Work Experience and Internships

-Because of the educational value of professional work experience, the department strongly encourages students to gain practical work experience during summer and fall terms.
+Because of the educational value of professional work experience, the department strongly encourages students to gain practical work experience during summer and other terms.
 Students typically work in brewing, wineries, dairy processing, and seasonal fruit and vegetable processing.
 Students may earn internship credit with prior approval of the department and of the employer.
 OSU students may also participate in international internship programs.

 The College of Agricultural Sciences, the department, the food industry, and the Institute of Food Technologists offer over 25 merit and financial need scholarships to encourage students preparing for careers in the food industry.
 For more information, contact the department, 541-737-3131, and the Office of Financial Aid and Scholarships, 541-737-2241.

 Food science graduates have had excellent success in finding positions (median nationwide entry level salary for bachelor of science degree holders is $50,000) in an industry that possesses tremendous variety, mobility and opportunity for advancement.
-Career opportunities in the food, brewing, and enology industries include management, research and development, process and production supervision, quality assurance, distribution, sales, marketing, consulting, and trade associations.
+Career opportunities in the food, brewing, distilling, and enology industries include management, research and development, process and production supervision, quality assurance, distribution, sales, marketing, consulting, and trade associations.
 Governmental agencies employ food scientists for work in regulatory control, research, and the development of food standards.